Houston, we have a problem…

 I am not a board certified psychologist.
 I am not tenured professor specializing in criminal behavior.

-I’m just a cop who has seen a lot of shit in the real world that has taught me how to size up people and situations quickly.
+I’m just a cop who has seen a lot of shit in the real world that has taught me how to size people up and situations quickly.

 It doesn’t take a rocket scientist to see the commonalities in almost every active mass shooter incident in the last twenty years.